nkdevpy/Discord-EVs-Generator/README.md

 https://github.com/nkdevofficial/Discord-Account-Generator

-a discord account creator that uses venumzmail for temporary emails and nopecha for captcha solving
+a discord account creator that uses venumzmail for temporary emails and nopecha for captcha solving and mullvad auto rotate

 ## how to use